hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 values](/docs/plugin/framework/accessing-values.html).

-You must specify one of the `Type` and `Attributes` properties of `schema.Attribute`.
+You must specify one of the `Type` and `Attributes` properties of `tfsdk.Attribute`.
 You cannot specify both.

 ### Attributes

-The `Attributes` property of a `schema.Attribute` is used to specify the attribute's nested attributes.
+The `Attributes` property of a `tfsdk.Attribute` is used to specify the attribute's nested attributes.
 Nested attributes are attributes that are grouped beneath another attribute: